 COMPOST & YOUR GARDEN

 Composting is nature’s way of recycling.
 For thousands of years, ecosystems have survived and thrived by self-producing compost from spent plant material.
 Our professional staff is trained to produce high-quality compost from your plant materials and yard trimmings.
-Compost contains essential nutrients and moisture that help plants grow by:
+Compost contains essential nutrients and microbes that help plants grow by:

-improving the structure, drainage and water-holding capacity of soil
+improving the structure, drainage, and water-holding capacity of soil

-helping to suppress plant disease, and
+helping to suppress plant disease, and promoting healthier growth

 The following seasonal tips can help you realize the tremendous advantages of making compost a part of your garden all year long!